executive profile

 $1 million in annual operating savings.

-additional experience
+additional roles

 THOMSON CORPORATION